-If the unit is operated externally, the EXTERN sign lights up.
+If the unit is operated externally, the EX symbol lights up briefly.

-The unit can be operated externally using any of the operating panels on the stack of units.
+The unit can be operated externally using any of the operating panels on the stack of units or with a PC connected to the RS232 interface using the hardware converter ShakerWeb (see chapter "Design and function - ShakerWeb Software").